- Identify and describe the anatomical structures of the kidney.

 - Back to the systems view, open the Reproductive System View again and click on 3.
 Internal Genitalia (M), 9.
 External Genitalia (M), 17.
 Internal Genitalia (F) and 22.
 External Genitalia (F).
 These views will allow you to see the internal and external genitalia and allow you to remove surrounding structures and layers to see more anatomy of the region.
 As with all of the structures, feel free to click on the book icon to read a little further on the function of the structure.

-- Comparing these structures to an atlas image, observe the following features:
+Also examine the donor tissue kidney, which has been opened.
+Comparing these structures to an atlas image, observe the following features:

 - Renal cortex